ofer-geo/public_transport_ML/README.md

 Machine Learning project for analyzing and predicting public transportation operational performance using real-world bus trip data.

-This project was developed as part of the **Bar-Ilan University Data Science course**, with the objective of learning and applying end-to-end machine learning workflows on a real-world transportation dataset.
+This project was developed as part of the **Bar-Ilan University Data Science course**, with the objective of learning and applying end-to-end machine learning workflows.

 The project combines operational, spatial, passenger, and weather datasets in order to classify bus rides into: